 Here are some of Aviva’s most popular – and unusual – claims of Christmas past.
-Between 2016 and 2020, during December and January Aviva settled home claims for the following incidents
+Between 2016 and 2020, during December and January, Aviva settled home claims for the following incidents:

-- 77 candle calamities, with candle centrepieces burning dining tables, flames setting fire to Christmas decorations and wax spilled on carpets.
+- 77 candle calamities, with candle centrepieces burning dining tables, flames setting fire to Christmas decorations and wax spilled on carpets

-- 68 carpets and floors stained or damaged by water from real Christmas trees.
+- 68 carpets and floors stained or damaged by water from real Christmas trees

 - 15 items accidentally thrown out with discarded wrapping paper.
-Lost possessions include spectacles, earrings and hearing aids.
+Lost possessions include spectacles, earrings and hearing aids

-- 11 feet put through ceilings while customers were getting Christmas decorations from their lofts.
+- 11 feet put through ceilings while customers were getting Christmas decorations from their lofts

-- Seven sets of fairy lights causing fires when they are over-heated.
+- Seven sets of fairy lights causing fires when they are over-heated

-- Six cookers destroyed while cooking Christmas dinner, with pans and pots dropped on hobs and hard-working ovens catching fire.
+- Six cookers destroyed while cooking Christmas dinner, with pans and pots dropped on hobs and hard-working ovens catching fire

-- Five reindeer stolen from customers’ gardens – (ornamental beasts, not the real variety).
+- Five reindeer stolen from customers’ gardens (ornamental beasts, not the real variety)

-- Four Christmas card catastrophes: a pot of ink knocked onto a carpet, a phone and a china centrepiece smashed while writing Christmas cards – plus superglue on a sofa while making handmade cards.
+- Four Christmas card catastrophes; a pot of ink knocked onto a carpet, a phone and a china centrepiece smashed while writing Christmas cards – plus superglue on a sofa while making handmade cards

-- Two… gold… rings: one customer was making mince pies, so took off her rings while she was preparing pastry.
-Unfortunately, they got thrown out with the rubbish when tidying up.
+- Two… gold… rings; one customer was making mince pies so took her rings off while she was preparing pastry.
+Unfortunately, they got thrown out with the rubbish when tidying up

-- And one case of Santa’s sleigh crashing into a house, damaging a doorway, when the horses pulling the vehicle were startled at a Christmas festival.
+- And one case of Santa’s sleigh crashing into a house, damaging a doorway, when the horses pulling the vehicle were startled at a Christmas festival